Skip to main content

 #

 We must demand a tenfold increase in the number of representatives in the House of Representatives.
-This would increase the number of House members from 538 to 5,380, and despite this monumental increase in the number of representatives, it would still only be half of what is requried by the Constitution.
+This would increase the number of House members from 538 to 5,380, and despite this monumental increase in the number of representatives, it would still only be half of what is required by the Constitution.

 We must reform the U.S. Senate too!